 Most importantly, I don’t create colourways just because I like them, I create colourways because I feel like they bring something new and exciting to my overall palette.
 I try to create something that any knitter, crocheter, or maker can find colours that speak to them and can make them their own.”

 This year, Emily plans to collaborate with stores and designers, adding new colours to the palette of her work.
-Instead of the in-person yarn shows she envisioned when she was planning her business, she is participating in virtual shows.
 She is also planning new ways of connecting with the maker community online, including free seminars for her email subscribers (you can see her site and sign up for her mailing list here: https://www.emilycgillies.ca/ )

 We’re delighted to feature Emily’s gorgeous palette of colourways in our shop.
 Welcome to the Darn Yarn family, Emily!